 If at any time, you feel the need to speak to other members of ICANN management, you may contact the President of ICANN.

-You shall report any actions that you believe may violate our policy no matter how slight the actions might seem.
+You should report any actions that you believe may violate this policy no matter how slight the actions might seem.

-ICANN Staff will investigate the report and then take prompt, appropriate remedial action.
-ICANN will protect the confidentiality of individual(s) reporting suspected violations of the incident(s).
+ICANN Staff shall investigate the report and then take prompt, appropriate remedial action.
+ICANN shall protect the confidentiality of individual(s) reporting suspected violations of the incident(s).

 The reporting individual will not be penalized or retaliated against for reporting improper conduct, harassment, discrimination, retaliation, or other actions that you believe may violate this policy.